September 29, 2021 under Press Releases & Statements

 This year’s scholarships are made possible with the generous support of Ernst & Young and Con Edison.

 FPWA is an anti-poverty policy and advocacy organization committed to advancing economic opportunity and upward mobility for low-income New Yorkers.
-Having a prominent New York presence for nearly 100 years, FPWA has long served New York City’s social service sector, providing grants to help individuals and families meet their basic needs, and advocating for fair public policies on behalf of people in need and the agencies that serve them.
+Having a prominent New York presence for nearly 100 years, FPWA has long served New York City’s human services sector, providing grants to help individuals and families meet their basic needs, and advocating for fair public policies on behalf of people in need and the agencies that serve them.
 FPWA’s member network of 170 human-service and faith-based organizations reach more than 1.5 million people in New York’s communities each year.
 Join us at fpwa.org, Facebook, Twitter, and Instagram.